OctoPrint/octoprint.org/download/index.md

 <div class="alert">
   Please note that there have been some reports regarding current revisions of the
   <strong>Raspberry Pi 4 refusing to boot</strong> with the latest stable OctoPi image.
 If that affects
-  you, please try to manually flash <a href="https://unofficialpi.org/Distros/OctoPi/nightly/" target="_blank">the latest OctoPi nightly build</a>
+  you, please try to flash the latest nightly build instead of the stable version.
-  instead.
-For this, follow the following install instructions, but in step 2 select the downloaded <code>.img</code> instead of going through "Choose OS".
+  You can find the nightlies in the Raspberry Pi Imager as well, in a subfolder located right next to the stable image.
 </div>

 **Here's how to get started installing OctoPi**: